-As discussed, the importance of an assessment for future outcomes can motivate a student to study harder and learn more; it may also have negative consequences on the well-being of the individual.
-Using data on children aged eight to 15 in New Orleans, Heissel et al. [2021] studied the link between high-stakes testing and stress levels.
-The authors documented 18 percent higher levels of saliva-based measures of cortisol, a measure of the stress hormone capturing how the body's stress system is functioning, in weeks with high-stakes testing (before taking the test) compared to the same time in non-testing weeks.
-The effect was mainly driven by boys, and while the sample was relatively disadvantaged, they also found suggestive evidence that the response was largest for children living in poorer neighbourhoods.
+The importance of an assessment for future outcomes can motivate a student to study harder and learn more; it may also have negative consequences on the well-being of the individual.
+Using data on children aged 8 to 15 in New Orleans, Heissel et al. (2021) studied the link between high-stakes testing and stress levels.
+The authors documented 18% higher levels of saliva-based measures of cortisol, a measure of the stress hormone capturing how the body's stress system is functioning, in weeks with high-stakes testing (before taking the test) compared to the same time in nontesting weeks.
+The effect was mainly driven by boys, and while the sample was relatively disadvantaged, they also found suggestive evidence that the response was largest for children living in poorer neighborhoods.
 Importantly, Heissel et al. also showed that large responses in stress levels were associated with worse performance.

-In Germany, children are assigned to an academic or non-academic track around the age of ten to 11.
-Bach and Fischer [2020] studied how well children do in schools where the track recommendation is linked to the performance on assessments compared to the children in the schools where the track recommendation were more vague.
-In line with evidence that the stakes of the assessment incentivize student effort [Sievertsen et al., 2016], Bach and Fischer discovered that students in the schools where track choice is tightly linked to assessments show stronger growth in assessments.
+In Germany, children are assigned to an academic or nonacademic track around the age of 10-11.
+Bach and Fischer (2020) studied how well children do in schools where the track recommendation is linked to the performance on assessments compared to children in schools where the track recommendation was vague.
+In line with evidence that the stakes of the assessment incentivize student effort (Sievertsen et al., 2016), Bach and Fischer discovered that students in schools where track choice is tightly linked to assessments show stronger growth in assessments.
 However, they also found that these children had worse mental health and were more likely to be stressed.
 These results point to an important downside of high-stakes testing.
-In Beuchert et al. [2020], the authors also studied the effect on well-being.
+In Beuchert et al. (2020), the authors also studied the effect on well-being.
 While the data was imperfect for this test, the authors found no evidence that scoring just below a cutoff affects mental health negatively.
-Taking a macro-perspective and exploiting variation in the exposure to national high-stakes testing across countries and across time, Högberg and Horn [2022] find that being exposed to more high-stakes testing is associated with more self-reported school stress.
+Taking a macroperspective and exploiting the variation in the exposure to national high-stakes testing across countries and across time, Högberg and Horn (2022) find that being exposed to more high-stakes testing is associated with more self-reported school stress.

-It is worth highlighting that it is more difficult to quantify the impact on mental health than on learning, because the latter, almost by definition, is quantified and measured automatically, and the latter is rarely captured and depends on the availability of survey data.
-An important area for future research would be the persistence of effects of testing on stress and mental health.
+It is worth highlighting that it is more difficult to quantify the impact on mental health than on learning, because the latter, almost by definition, is quantified and measured automatically, and the former is rarely captured and depends on the availability of survey data.
+An important area for future research would be the persistence of the effects of testing on stress and mental health.